 2008 GENERAL ASSEMBLY – Young Leader’s Process

-In September of 2008, the Youth for Christ worldwide family gathered in Magaliesburg, South Africa for the General Assembly.
-This was a special event as over 350 young leaders from around the world joined the staff and a new initiative was launched: The Young Leader Development and Empowerment Process.
+In September of 2008, the Youth for Christ worldwide family gathered in Magaliesburg, South Africa, for General Assembly.
+This was a special event as over 350 young leaders from around the world were present and a new initiative was launched: The Young Leader Development and Empowerment Process.

-Many of the young leaders have gone on to pioneer new Youth for Christ ministries in neighbouring nations.
-Others have pioneered ministry into new cities within their nations and a number have become the National Directors in their nation.
+Many of those 350 young leaders have gone on to pioneer new Youth for Christ ministries in nations across the globe.
+Others have pioneered ministry into new cities within their nations and a number have become the National Director in their nation.